ABORGT/randomdef/README.md

 ## Running the tests

-Testing is done with pytest, but will probably move to something else in future.
-To run test, just run:
+Testing is done with pytest and the pytest-cov plugin.
+To run tests:
 ```
-pytest
+pytest --cov=randomdef
 ```

 ## Contributing